Praveen7-C/FAST-PAY/README.md

 Ensure MongoDB is running locally.

 Backend:

+This command runs the server.js file in Node.js, which starts the Express server.
+Once the server is running, it will listen for incoming HTTP requests (like user Sign-ups, Logins, Transactions, etc.) on a specified port.

 ```bash
 cd backend
 node server.js
 ```

 Frontend:

+This command run the React app, which should be accessible at `http://localhost:3000`.

 ```bash
 cd frontend
 npm start
 ```
-This will run the React app, which should be accessible at `http://localhost:3000`.

 ---

 ## API Endpoints